Dare-Share-Care/CamundaAPI/README.md

 ## Business Scenario

-This workflow handles customer complaints from the point they're received till their resolution.
+This workflow handles customer complaints from the point they're sent, then received till their resolution.
 The process involves reviewing, investigating, and resolving the complaint while potentially needing to contact the customer for additional information.